InterContinental watchful as markets crumble

 "Based on the H1 beat we would have expected consensus forecasts to rise 4-6 percent but given the extraordinary environment we suspect that few will want to upgrade at this time," said analyst James Ainley at brokers Citi.

-The hotelier, which runs over 4,400 hotels, posted first-half operating profits up 23 percent at $269 million beating a company compiled consensus of $256 million, while half-year sales rose 10 percent to $850 million.
+The hotelier, which runs over 4,400 hotels, posted first-half operating profits up 23 percent at $269 million (164 million pounds) beating a company compiled consensus of $256 million, while half-year sales rose 10 percent to $850 million.

 The half-year dividend rose 25 percent to 16.0 US cents.